 As we enter the holiday season, it is often used as a time for reflection.
 For myself, there was no greater experience than when I became Monster Pro Wrestling General Manager.
-It waasmy year as the boss.
+It was my year as the boss.

 After leaving City Hall, I was approached by the owner of Monster Pro Wrestling.
-I was offered the role of General Manager, being told many respects “you are the most passionate person I have seen in this business in a long time.”
-The words that once left me speechless, are those that continually fuel me.
+I was offered the role of General Manager.
+Being told many respects “you are the most passionate person I have seen in this business in a long time.”
+The words that once left me speechless.
+It is those that continually fuels me.
 I couldn’t pass up the opportunity to see what I could do and accepted the job on a one-year project.

 So there I was, essentially a fan with a big mouth running one of the Top Companies in Alberta.
 Initially, I thought that the role would be simply booking a few matches, make a few announcements, and bask in the glory of the position.
 I was wrong.

 In many respects, being a General Manager of a Wrestling Promotion makes you the face of a company.
 You are the one pushing the product, and promoting it to get every little piece of mainstream media one can get.
 You also deal with recruiting new wrestlers.
 In a company like MPW, new wrestlers are an essential part of the company’s future, seeing as they’re a training school.
 Speaking of the wrestlers, some days it felt like you needed a degree in psychology to handle some of the characters in the locker room.
 From a group of wrestlers who thought they were a herd of cats, to a few veterans who thought they were above the law, it was never a dull moment when trying to create a card that was interesting to fans.